-When a student's academic performance does not provide evidence of satisfactory progress toward meeting degree requirements, a temporary separation from the University is required.
+When a student's performance does not provide evidence of satisfactory progress toward meeting degree requirements, a temporary separation from the University may be required.
+During this suspension, the student is expected to demonstrate progress on a corrective action plan.
 After a suspension is completed, students may apply for readmission by complying with reinstatement criteria.

-Students may be placed on academic suspension if:
+Students may be placed on suspension if:

-- 1. their cumulative GPA is below 2.00 and/or - 2. they earn a third grade below "C+" and/or - 3. they have previously been placed on academic probation without demonstrating satisfactory academic progress on their remediation plan.
+- 1. their cumulative GPA is below 2.00 and/or, - 2. their cumulative GPA is below 3.00, but above a 2.00, for more than 3 terms and/or, - 3. they receive a final course grade of "C" or below and/or, - 4. they receive a "fail" grade in a pass/fail course and/or, - 5. they have previously been placed on academic probation without demonstrating satisfactory academic progress on their corrective action plan.